james-bowden/james-bowden.github.io/pages/poetry/jb_supper.md

 <hr>

 The title takes inspiration from [James Tate's *Goodtime Jesus*](https://genius.com/James-tate-goodtime-jesus-annotated).
 First collaborative poem between the three of us since coterie.
+I'm honestly a huge fan / rather proud of the last set of lines.
+I think it draws in part from some Langston Hughes poem, perhaps [this one](https://genius.com/Langston-hughes-tired-annotated) but not really sure.
+The tall grass, as in Pokemon.
+I quite enjoy my biblical references.
+Funny how that works.